yanbinc2/ME_alg/README.md

 2. "phase3_three_predicted_results.ipynb"

-   Function: generate three CNN predicted results, "original", "combinational" and "removal" in MATLAB format for the evaluation of four scores.
+   Function: the python code of generating three CNN predicted results, "original", "combinational" and "removal" for the evaluation of four scores.

    Inputs: following files specified by the path are the input data.
 The input files presented here are provided as examples for instructional guidance.
-The User can input their own input data based on their applications.
+The users can input their own data based on their applications.

        PATH1='./Data/NCT_VGG16_K200_seedinds_version2_valid.txt'  -->  the seed regions ("seedinds") given by the phase 2.